Understanding Cabinet Materials

 Other materials used for cabinetry include plywood, medium-density fiberboard (MDF), particleboard, and wood veneer.
 All play an important role to understand “What material are kitchen cabinets made of?”

-plywood is known for being rigid and stable.
-It is made by layering wood at alternating right angles, and binding them together with glue, heat and pressure.
+In contrast, plywood is rigid and stable.
+It is made layering wood at alternating right angles, and binding them together with glue, heat and pressure.
 It is resilient against blow-outs, dings, dents, and sagging, making it the best material for cabinet sides, backs, shelves, and drawer bottoms.

-A less expensive alternative to plywood made from a composite material made from recycled fibers, resin, and wax pressed together under high pressure.
+Another less expensive alternative to plywood made from a composite material made from recycled fibers, resin, and wax pressed together under high pressure.
 It resists expansion from temperature changes and has a smooth surface.
 MDF is also heavier and denser than plywood, but does not provide the same per-square-foot strength.
-Additionally, it is susceptible to damage caused by moisture and crushing.
+Additionally, it may susceptible to damage caused by moisture and crushing.

 Wood veneer is a thin layer of solid hardwood peeled from a log in a process much like peeling an apple.
 It’s usually less than 2mm thick and are typically glued and pressed to MDF to produce flat panels.
 It is used for large cabinet sides and flat center panels for its stability, light weight, and inexpensive cost compared to solid hardwood.